Break into a high-growth career in cybersecurity. Learn how to perform security assessment and penetration testing to safeguard against cyber threats.

 This introductory bootcamp consists of 7 modules to be completed.
 Our course schedule can either be in a bootcamp (3 full days) or a part-time (7 three-hour lessons) format.
 The course is rigorous in nature with class practices, assignments, and capstone project work.

 VI courses are created and led by industry practitioners from tech giants such as Apple, Amazon and Alibaba.
 They combine in-depth experience as practitioners with a passion for nurturing the next generation of tech talent.

 Q. How are VI’s courses conducted?

-All our courses are part-time and classroom-based, held on weekends or weekday evenings to minimize disruption to regular business hours.
+All our courses are held on weekends or weekday evenings to minimize disruption to regular business hours.